 Stop Google Mail

-3rd post of my Stop Google serie, this one is about GMail.
+Third post of my Stop Google series, this one is about GMail.

 What is it?

-GMail is an email service like many others, allowing to create an email address, sending emails through SMTP and retrieving emails through IMAP.
+GMail is an email service like many others, allowing creating an email address, sending emails through SMTP and retrieving emails through IMAP.
 GMail also provides a proprietary sending/receiving protocol and a web-interface to read and send emails.
-Like other email providers, it's mostly based on standard protocols.
+Like other email providers, it’s mostly based on standard protocols.

 I really don’t like GMail, for many reasons:

-- it's not following SMTP standard (the reason is about fighting spam),
+- it’s not following the SMTP standard (the reason is about fighting spam);

 Alternatives